kolbytn/mindcraft/README.md

 Minecraft time uses ticks, where 1000 ticks ≈ 1 hour in-game.
 For example, `thinking_interval: 100` will prompt thinking every ~6 in-game minutes.

-You can customize the agent’s personality and intrinsic goals by configuring the `person_desc`, `longterm`, and `shortterm` fields in the agent’s profile.
+You can customize the agent’s personality and intrinsic goals by configuring the `person_desc`, `longterm`, and `shortterm` fields in the agent’s profile (note that, when not specified in the agent's profile, these fields are set with the default values given in `profiles/defaults/_default.json`).
 These will influence the content of the agent’s thoughts and the direction of its autonomous actions.

 > **Note:** Both `thinking_interval` and `reflection_interval` must be set to valid numerical values for the system to take effect.